aadhithcj/roots/README.md

 The frontend is a highly interactive and responsive single page application built with **React** and styled with **Tailwind CSS**.
 It provides a streamlined user experience, allowing users to get recommendations by searching for a location or using their device's geolocation.
+Frontend is hosted on Netify and backend is hosted on Render.
 By integrating a robust machine learning model with live and historical environmental data services, Roots provides a practical and accessible tool for modern farming, aiming to help those in need of crop recommendations.

 ---

+## NB: The first request will be slow as waking up Render backend initially takes a few seconds.

 ## Screenshots